zavolanlab/mirflowz/README.md

 genomic loci it aligns to and a large `N` makes the contribution negligible.

 A final filter is made to further increase the classification accuracy and reduce the amount of multimappers.
-Given that isomiRs are known to present more InDels than mismatches when compared to the canonical sequence they come from, when addressing the multiple genomic locations a read has been mapped to, the alignments with most InDels are kept.
-Note that some multimappers might still be present if the number of InDels is the same across alignments.
+Given that isomiRs are known to contain more InDels than mismatches when compared to the canonical sequence they come from, when addressing the multiple genomic locations a read has been mapped to, the alignments with most InDels are kept.
+Note that some multimappers might still be present if the number of InDels is the same across alignments and that they will have equal edit distance.

 ### Quantify module